2022 Ocean Engineering Degree Guide

-Rapid Growth in Ocean Engineering Degrees Awarded
+Ocean Engineering Degrees Decreasing

 Since Ocean Engineering combines the field of engineering with oceanography, students should have a strong background in math, chemistry, and physics.
 Strong critical thinking and problem solving skills will aid students in designing new structures that can withstand the corrosive and unpredictable nature of the ocean.
 It is also important you are able to work in teams and have strong communication skills to explain projects and ensure they move along successfully.